Dasiglucagon for use in a pump setting

 Collaboration with Beta Bionics

-In 2016, Zealand and Beta Bionics, a medical technology company, entered into a collaboration, the objective of which is to combine product rights from each party to advance a new dual-hormonal artificial, or bionic, pancreas system.
+In 2016, Zealand and Beta Bionics, a medical technology company, entered into a collaboration, the objective of which is to combine product rights from each party to advance a new dual-hormonal artificial, pancreas system.
 Such a system has the potential to offer people with diabetes on insulin therapy more efficacious, safer and easier blood sugar control for better long-term disease management and outcomes.

-The system under the collaboration is based on an advanced bionic pancreas platform technology, developed at Boston University, which has been integrated into a pocket-sized wearable medical device, called the iLet™.
+The system under the collaboration is based on an advanced artificial pancreas platform technology, developed at Boston University, which has been integrated into a pocket-sized wearable medical device, called the iLet™.
 Boston University has granted an exclusive worldwide license of the iLet™ technology to Beta Bionics.
 The bionic pancreas technology in the iLet™ is designed for automated delivery of both insulin and glucagon and has been tested and refined for nearly 10 years in clinical trials.